kubernetes/enhancements/keps/sig-cloud-provider/5237-watch-based-route-controller-reconciliation/README.md

 ##### Integration tests

-- TBD
+- None, integration tests will be performed in the cloud providers implementing the controller.

 ##### e2e tests

-- None, this feature is consumed by repositories of CCM maintainers for the final binary so it will not be used in e2e tests in K/K.
+- None, the current e2e tests should continue to work.

 ### Graduation Criteria